wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- #### Mutation Testing
 			- When do we say that a mutant is *killed* in Mutation testing? #flaschard
 				- A mutant is *killed* when there exists one or more tests that can differentiate between the output of the mutant and the output of the original program.
-				- If all our tests pass after creating mutants in our AU, then we have a problem
+				- If all our tests pass after creating mutants in our AUT, then we have a problem.
 			- ![image.png](../assets/image_1659433909397_0.png)
 			- ![image.png](../assets/image_1659433953975_0.png)
 			-